-This blog entry is a deeper dive into a Salesforce blog article I wrote with 3 CEOs in this space – “Are you a List-Based Marketer or Account-Based Marketer?”
-After analyzing several hundred ABM programs we came to a common conclusion… if you’re not planning and developing your program at the account level, you’re most likely doing List-Based Marketing.
+This blog entry is a deeper dive into a Salesforce blog article I wrote with 3 CEOs in this space – “Are you a List-Based Marketer or Account-Based Marketer?”.
+The joint conclusion… if you’re not planning and developing your program at the account level, you’re most likely doing List-Based Marketing.

-- The interesting point is that List-Based Marketing was once a common outbound marketing strategy.
-Here, B2B marketers supported sales focused accounts with tactics like telemarketing, direct mail, content syndication or email.
+- List-Based Marketing was once a common outbound marketing strategy.
+B2B marketers supported sales focused accounts with tactics a range of tactics – like telemarketing, direct mail, content syndication or email.
 Constraining exposure based upon a list of accounts, this proved to provide an efficiency measure compared to more broad or contextually constrained outbound activities.

-- Familiar to most of us, we next saw a Leads-Based Marketing generation, brought about by the onset of Marketing Automation.
+- As marketing automation gained traction, we saw a transition to Leads-Based Marketing.
 Here, the context of account targets was loosened and the strategy became the use of technology to sort the “wheat from chaff”, finding those who appear to self-identify a deep interest.

-- As ABM came into sight, the promise was to shift the marketing outcomes from lead volume to quality of engagement and revenue velocity for target accounts.
-This also sought to reset the relationship with sales organizations who had not always found the quality of company or contact coming from Marketing Automation to be a good fit with their experience at closing deals.
+- As Account-Based Marketing came into sight, the promise was to shift the marketing outcomes from lead volume to quality of engagement and revenue velocity for target accounts.
+This also sought to reset the relationship with sales organizations who not always found the quality of company or contact coming from Marketing Automation to be a good fit with their experience at closing deals.

-Finally, why is this important?
-Without the plan to move accounts through stages of engagement, coordinating the myriad of existing account-centric sales and marketing activities, you will never recognize the promised efficacy - revenue velocity through the purchase process.
-Leads?
-Maybe, but that's a List-Based approach.
+Without the plan to move accounts through stages of engagement, coordinating the myriad of existing account-centric sales and marketing activities, you will never recognize the promise of ABM… marketing efficacy – revenue velocity through the purchase process.
+This isn’t conjecture, we’ve done the research.
+Only 18% of self-described ABM programs produce measureable, positive revenue impact.
+Of these high-performance programs, 85% prioritize account level insight and planning, create content that speaks directly to these needs, and can tailor messages across channels as a way to drive relevance and engagement.

 Ending where I started…